City-of-Helsinki/mlops-template/README.md

 Actually, even this page was generated from a notebook!

 The notebooks are enhanced with `nbdev` tool to export code to modules, create doc pages, run tests, handle notebook version control etc.
 Read more on nbdev on their [project pages](https://nbdev.fast.ai/).
-This template is largely based on [nbdev template](https://github.com/fastai/nbdev_template).

 ---
 **INFO BOX: How nbdev exports code from notebooks?**